NSAIDs Exacerbated Respiratory Disease (N-ERD)

-In general three groups of NSAIDs can be distinguished based on their capacity to induce hypersensitivity reactions in AERD patients (15).
-Table 1
+In general three groups of NSAIDs can be distinguished based on their capacity to induce hypersensitivity reactions in N-ERD patients24, Table 1.

 Mangement of chronic rhinosinusitis and nasal polyposis

-Successful management of chronic rhinosinusitis is essential and may result in the improvement of asthmatic symptoms (21).
+Successful management of chronic rhinosinusitis is essential and may result in the improvement of asthmatic symptoms25.
 Topical steroids are quite effective in controlling symptoms of rhinitis and may slow down recurrence of nasal polyps.
 Antibiotics should be used whenever infectious component is evident.
-Although antileukotriene drugs (ALD) may also alleviate symptoms of chronic rhinosinusitis and improve nasal patency in AERD patients, they are not more effective than in ASA-tolerant patients (22).
+Although antileukotriene drugs (ALD) may also alleviate symptoms of chronic rhinosinusitis and improve nasal patency in N-ERD patients, they are not more effective than in NSAIDs-tolerant patients15, 16.
 Surgical procedures (polypectomy, functional endoscopic sinus surgery or ethmoidectomy) are usually needed to relieve symptoms of chronic rhinosinusitis at certain stages of the disease and to remove polypoid tissue from sinuses.
-Assessment of the outcome of endoscopic surgery in ASA-sensitive patients with chronic rhinosinusits and ASA-tolerant controls revealed that patients with ASA-triad responded less well to surgical intervention (23).
+Assessment of the outcome of endoscopic surgery in NSAIDs-sensitive patients with chronic rhinosinusits and NSAIDs-tolerant controls revealed that patients with ASA-triad responded less well to surgical intervention25.
 Because surgery does not affect the underlying inflammatory component of rhinosinusitis, medical treatment with topical steroids is also necessary post-surgery.
 Antileukotrienes and/or chronic oral aspirin after desensitization may also be considered as the follow up treatment after surgery.

 Management of asthma

-Inhaled glucocorticosteroids in relevant doses, often in combination with long acting beta-2 agonists are the most effective drugs for controlling asthmatic inflammation and asthma symptoms in patients with AERD.
+Inhaled glucocorticosteroids in relevant doses, often in combination with long acting beta-2 agonists are the most effective drugs for controlling asthmatic inflammation and asthma symptoms in patients with N-ERD.
 In some patients chronic treatment with oral prednisone may be necessary to control the disease.
-Addition of a leukotriene receptor antagonist such as montelukast to standard anti-inflammatory therapy (inhaled glucocorticosteroids, theophyline, short acting β2-agonists) improved respiratory function and alleviated clinical symptoms over the 4-week treatment period in a group of aspirin sensitive asthmatics (24).
-In another study 6 weeks of treatment with zileuton in patients with AERD resulted in improvement in pulmonary function, although the magnitude of improvement did not exceed that observed in ASA-tolerant patients in other studies (25).
+Addition of a leukotriene receptor antagonist such as montelukast to standard anti-inflammatory therapy (inhaled glucocorticosteroids, theophyline, short acting β2-agonists) improved respiratory function and alleviated clinical symptoms over the 4-week treatment period in a group of aspirin sensitive asthmatics15.
+In another study 6 weeks of treatment with zileuton in patients with N-ERD resulted in improvement in pulmonary function, although the magnitude of improvement did not exceed that observed in NSAIDs-tolerant patients in other studies16.

-Available data indicate that although ALDs may be effective in relieving symptoms and improving respiratory function in some patients with AERD the degree of improvement is similar in ASA- sensitive and tolerant asthmatics (26).
-However, AERD patients bearing variant C allele of LTS4 synthase and HLA DRB1*301 allele seem to respond better to antileukotrienes, thus pointing to the importance of a pharmacogenetic approach to treatment of this apparently heterogenous population of asthmatic patients (27).
+Available data indicate that although ALDs may be effective in relieving symptoms and improving respiratory function in some patients with N-ERD the degree of improvement is similar in ASA- sensitive and tolerant asthmatics.
+However, N-ERD patients bearing variant C allele of LTS4 synthase and HLA DRB1*301 allele seem to respond better to antileukotrienes, thus pointing to the importance of a pharmacogenetic approach to treatment of this apparently heterogenous population of asthmatic patients26.

-Desensitization can also be achieved after repeated intranasal application of lysine aspirin (34).
-It has been reported that intranasal desensitization and prolonged treatment with soluble intranasal aspirin (Lysine-aspirin) has a beneficial effect on CRS, reducing recurrency rate for nasal polyps in ASA-treated groups as compared to placebo treated patients (35).
-However, such beneficial effects of nasal route were not confirmed by other studies and similar improvement in nasal symptoms after intranasal aspirin could be obtained in ASA-tolerant patients with nasal polyps questioning specificity of this approach for patients with AERD.
+Desensitization can also be achieved after repeated intranasal application of lysine aspirin36.
+It has been reported that intranasal desensitization and prolonged treatment with soluble intranasal aspirin (Lysine-aspirin) has a beneficial effect on CRS, reducing recurrence rate for nasal polyps in ASA-treated groups as compared to placebo treated patients37.

 Group A: NSAIDs cross-reacting in majority of hypersensitive patients (60–100%)